 9) She once dyed her hair a “temporary” shade of purple.
 It was supposed to last two weeks, three at most.
 It lasted three years.

 10) She’s still trying to convince her fiancé how wonderful a farm of fainting goats would be.
 Becky can be found on her blog where she’s still trying to come up with things to write, or on Pinterest and Instagram, where she chronicles her stories, all things pretty, and her latest passion, Project Kindness.
+You can read all of her Muses stories here.

 ROBERT F. NUGENT